Financial Statements & Corporate Governance - CHILDREN'S WISHING WELL

 Cindy Khoo / Director

-Cindy is a civil servant, currently serving as a Deputy Secretary in the Prime Minister’s Office.
+Cindy is a civil servant, currently serving as Managing Director at Enterprise Singapore.
 In her career in the Public Service so far, she has worked in a variety of Ministries, such as Ministry of Trade and Industry and Ministry of Health, covering portfolios ranging from trade promotion to corporate governance and leadership development.
+In her most recent role, she was Deputy Secretary in the Prime Minister’s Office.

 As a former Malaysian who has grown up in and benefited from the Singapore school system, Cindy is passionate about ensuring that Singapore remains a land of opportunity for all, where social mobility is alive and real for those born into disadvantaged circumstances.